Glossary of partner dance terms: Outside partner position

 A step into outside partner position occurs when the moving foot of the forward travelling partner moves on a track outside of their partner's standing foot when it would ordinarily move on a track aimed between their partner's feet.
 Due to the offset of the hold, this generally applies to a step with the right foot.
 (The term left side outside is often used for the rare occurrences when the left foot crosses to pass outside, as in the Hover cross).
 Steps into outside partner position are also required to be in contra body movement position, and are often preceded by a step with a strong side lead.
 The term "inline" is occasionally used when it is necessary to clarify that an outside partner position is not involved.

 Pat and Chris

 Physical connection, physical lead

 A dance connection by means of physical contact.
 Types of physical connection are body contact, compression, leverage.

 Pinched shoulder

 Pinched shoulder is the position seen when promenade position is incorrectly danced with an outward rotation of the upper bodies, rather than a rotational stretch in each body.
-It is characterized by one or both partner's having their trailing elbow behind the line of their shoulders, with a resulting break in the arm line at the trailing shoulder.
+It is characterized by one or both partners having their trailing elbow behind the line of their shoulders, with a resulting break in the arm line at the trailing shoulder.